tommyknocker/pdo-database-class/README.md

 ## Subqueries

-Subquery init without an alias to use in inserts/updates/where Eg. (select * from users)
+Subquery init without an alias to use in inserts/updates/where E.g. (select * from users)

 ```php
 $sq = $db->subQuery();
 $sq->get("users");
 ```

 A subquery with an alias specified to use in JOINs .
-Eg. (select * from users) sq
+E.g. (select * from users) sq

 ```php
 $sq = $db->subQuery("sq");